youyanggu/covid19_projections/twitter-threads.md

 *Last Updated: March 24, 2021*

 This page contains a comprehensive list of Twitter threads by Youyang Gu ([@youyanggu](https://twitter.com/youyanggu)) that are related to COVID-19.
-Due to the fast-paced environment of COVID-19 developments and our limited team (of one), Twitter is Youyang's preferred method of posting announcements, sharing results and fasciliating discussion.
+Due to the fast-paced environment of COVID-19 developments and the site's limited team (of one), Twitter is Youyang's preferred method of posting announcements, sharing results and fasciliating discussion.
 Below is a comprehensive list of our Tweets since late April.

-Dates **in bold** indicates threads that I personally recommend.
+Dates **in bold** indicates threads that Youyang personally recommends reading.

 ### Table of Contents